 For the specific case of lug and splice configurations where opposed wires are tested, see clause 5.4.3, a typical test fixture is shown in Figure A-6.

 : Typical test fixture for testing lug and splice crimps

-Table B-1
+(informative) Examples of typical ultimate axial strength

+Examples of typical values of intrinsic wire strength of ESCC qualified wires and presented in the Table B-1.